Nina Kukharchuk-Khrushcheva: Biography

 Kukharchuk and Khrushchev officially married only in 1965, after Khrushchev was retired from office.
-She spent the rest of her life in Zhukovka in Moscow Oblast.
+Despite popular belief, she never took her husband's last name, instead opting to hyphenate and add it after her own.
+After his death, she spent the rest of her life in Zhukovka in Moscow Oblast.
 She died on 13 August 1984 at the age of 84.